15 Community Engagement Prompts (Copy-Ready, 2026)

 FAQ

 • When should I move from followers to a dedicated community?: When at least 100 followers comment repeatedly across posts.
-Below that threshold, a dedicated community will feel empty.
+Below that, a dedicated community feels empty because the 90% lurk and there is no active core to carry conversation.

-• What ritual frequency is right?: One anchor ritual per week and 1-2 secondary rituals.
+• What ritual frequency is right?: One anchor ritual per week plus 1-2 secondary rituals.
 More than 4 weekly rituals burns out hosts and members.

-• Should the founder always run the community?: Founder-led for the first 6-12 months; then bring in 1-2 community leaders from existing members.
+• Should the founder always run the community?: Founder-led for the first 6-12 months, then promote 1-2 leaders from existing active members.
 Pure founder dependence is fragile.

 • How do I handle a toxic member?: Boundaries post (prompt 12) first, private warning second, removal third.
-Most lurkers leave when toxicity is tolerated.
+Quiet members leave when toxicity is tolerated.